 Entering and editing load panels

-Load panels can be entered and edited using the following options, available in the "Panels" block on the top toolbar, under the "Load" tab (in the "Structure" tab).
+Load panels can be entered and edited using the following options, available in the "Panels" group on the top toolbar, under the "Load" tab (in the "Structure" tab).

 In the program, a panel is a closed polygon that distributes the loads applied to its surface.
 These loads can either be defined directly when editing the panel, or they can be surface loads whose geometry lies within the panel’s area.